Volunteering with the IRR

-Current domestic research is taking place on racial violence in the UK, deaths in custody in the UK, young people and ‘knife crime’.
+Current domestic research is taking place on racial violence in the UK and deaths in custody in the UK.

 Volunteers may also, depending on their background knowledge, interests and writing skills, be asked to assist in preparing the links to outside news stories or encouraged to write news stories or reviews of reports for IRR News.

-Those fluent in European languages might be asked to help on the European Race Audit by translating material and researching key areas.
+Those fluent in European languages might be asked to help with the European Race Programme by translating material and researching key areas.

 To understand more about these projects, we suggest potential volunteers spend some time examining the IRR’s website and research materials already published in these fields.